If B Corps are the wave of the future, then Oregon wineries are happily surfing the crest of that wave.

 A Certified B Corp is a business that meets the highest standards of verified social and environmental performance, public transparency and legal accountability to balance profit and purpose.
 They have gone beyond just merely turning a profit; they have joined a community of 2,600 other businesses who work toward reduced inequality, lower levels of poverty, a healthier environment, stronger communities, and creating high quality jobs with dignity and purpose.

-Of Oregon’s 123 B Corps, six are certified B Corp wineries and vineyards, making up more than any other state or country in the world.
-With 20 wineries in the global B Corp community, Oregon wineries and vineyards comprise 30% of them.
+Of Oregon’s 123 B Corps, seven are certified B Corp wineries and vineyards, making up more than any other state or country in the world.
+Oregon wineries and vineyards comprise 30% of B Corp wineries globally.
 They are:

 - A to Z Wineworks

 - Sokol Blosser Winery

 - Stoller Family Estate

 Said Amy Prosenjak, president of A to Z Wineworks, “We are earnest believers in the power of the B Corporation movement, which is why we became the world’s only B Corp winery in 2014.
 Now that the movement has grown, the time is right to better educate shoppers as to how their choices influence economic, environmental, and social outcomes.”